or

 On average, premiums can range from £10 to £50 per month, depending on the level of cover and policy details.

-Aside from self-employed income protection, there are other insurance policies that self-employed workers might want to consider for comprehensive protection, including:
+Aside from self-employed income protection, there are other insurance policies that self-employed workers, freelancers and sole trader business owners might want to consider for comprehensive protection.
+These include:

 Get things moving, apply for a protection.